antoine3000/dok-antoine/content/2020-06-15-green-observatory/2020-06-18-inflatable/_index.md

 Then for the second step, I removed the disk in the middle, fliped the silicon piece and put the disk in the center again.
 I then poured a thin layer of silicon on top of it.
 Remember that the idea is to capture the acrylic disc in the middle of the silicone while keeping empty spaces for air circulation.

+- Unscrew the structure and flip the mold
+- Clean everything
+- Place the disc in the center, on the first silicon layer.
+- glue the holes (with transparent adhesive tape)
+- Calculate the new volume to be cast, and prepare the silicon mixture
+- Pour and try to reach a thickness of about 1.5 mm.

 ![](inflatable-process-19.jpg)
 ![](inflatable-process-14.jpg)

-The ideal thickness is between `1.5 mm` to `3 mm`.
+The ideal thickness is between `1 mm` to `2.5 mm`.
 The thinner it is, the flexer but also more fragile it will be.
 This step may require several tests.

 ### Corrections